Chilli Chocolate Truffles

 What Dad can resist chocolate?
-These rich, irresistible chocolate truffles have a slight chilli hit at the back of the throat and make a perfect gift for Dad for Father's Day.
-They're from my eBook, A Sweet Little Book which you can purchase here and are easy for older children (10 upwards) to make.
+These rich, irresistible chocolate truffles have a slight chilli hit at the back of the throat and make a perfect gift for Dad for Father’s Day.
+They’re easy for older children (10 upwards) to make.
 Once the chocolate mixture had been made and refrigerated, younger kids can help with rolling the balls.
+Omit the cayenne if making them for the kids.

 Makes 40 x 12g truffles